example42/psick/README.md

 You will be asked to confirm or skip each component installation.

-NOTE: setup.sh currently does not fully work on Mac and Windows.
+NOTE: Scripts are mostly tested on Mac and Linux environments, support on Windows is WIP.

 For unattended setups (typically in CI pipelines) you can skip confirmation requests with: